CMC-QCL/r-programming-level-1/r-programming-beginner-online.md

 Data Import (Other Cases)
 =======================================================

-### What if your data is on the Internet (e.g., GitHub)?
+### What if your data is somewhere on the Internet (e.g., GitHub)?

-The same auto.csv file is available on the workshop GitHub repository:
+Open https://github.com/CMC-QCL/r-programming-beginner-online from your browser

+Click on Births2015.csv file

+**Caution: Do not use the file URL directly from the file view page or file link**

+Click on **Raw** and copy the address and paste it into your Notebook

+Now use either
+(1) download.file([source_url], [destination_file_name]) if you want to save a local copy, or.
+(2) read.csv([source_url]) if you want to import it directly to your environment.

 Hands-On: Data Exploration - Head or Tail?